Advantages and Disadvantages Of Catamarans

 - Most catamarans have 360 degrees views from both the cockpit and the saloon.
 One can easily see what is happening while underway, at anchor and can enjoy views at all times (it’s a great improvement from the often claustrophobic monohull cockpit or cavern saloon).

-- Double the hulls means double the engines.
+- Double the hulls mean double the engines.
 Most catamarans have two engines, one in each hull.
 Ever have your engine break down on you when you most needed it?
-On a catamaran this would not be as catastrophic with a backup engine.
+On a catamaran, this would not be as catastrophic with a backup engine.
 The two engines also make for easy maneuvering – allowing one to pivot the catamaran almost on its own axis in tight places.

 - Feeling like you’re sailing.
 Catamarans don’t ‘feel’ the wind, they ‘use’ the wind.
 If you just have to feel the heel, then perhaps the monohull is still your best bet – it all comes down to preferences and priorities.

 - A catamaran has a light displacement and a windage factor, which can make tacking tricky.
 But just as catamarans are different to monohulls, there are different sailing techniques to accomplish the same task.
 You simply carve a turn.

 - A catamaran cannot point as high as a monohull.
 Bearing off a few degrees will not only alleviate the uncomfortable choppy ride but will also give you added speed.
 Catamarans enjoy sailing off the wind with speeds of about 50% of true wind, so you could possibly still arrive at the destination ahead of the monohull.